 The right side of an A3 consists of:

 - Monitoring/checking process and results

-- How you standardize and share best practices, sometimes new best practices (yokoten)
+- Standardizing and sharing best practices, sometimes new best practices (yokoten)

-To read an A3 in reverse, start with the right side of the A3 and go backwards asking the following questions, all of which should link back to the purpose of the A3 and the gap the A3 owner is trying to close:
+To read an A3 in reverse, start at the bottom, right of the A3, and read each section in reverse order.
+As you read, ask the following questions, checking to see whether each answer links to the A3’s purpose and the gap the A3 owner is trying to close: